haiwen/seafile-docker/README.md

 - create a folder 'shared/ssl', and put your certificate and private key under the ssl directory.
 - Your certificate must have the name "seafile.example.com.crt", and the private key must have the name "seafile.example.com.key".

+### Upgrading

+Simple run `./launcher rebuild`, which would keep your seafile server up to date.

 ### Troubleshooting

 View the container logs: `./launcher logs`